John-Lin/Pic-helper/README.md

 Description
 ---

-It can assist to classify all image files to main four folder.
+It can assist to classify all file which produced by camera to the main four folder.

 * **JPG** folder store JPEG files.
 * **PNG** folder store PNG files.
 * **RAW** folder store CR2 or NEF files.
 * **MOV** folder store MOV, AVI files.

-And it also can assist to pick favorite pictures or RAW to the Favorite_Pic folder.
+And it also can assist to pick favorite photo or RAW to the Favorite_Pic folder.

 Current content
 ---